Skip to main content

 Vitamin K2 Helps direct calcium into the bones and away from the arteries, preventing arterial calcification, a key factor in atherosclerosis.
 Natto (fermented soybeans), goose liver, cheese, egg yolks, butter from grass-fed cows.

-By constructing a diet based on these principles—rich in unsaturated fats, high-quality protein, abundant fiber, and targeted micronutrients—you create a robust biological foundation.
+By constructing a diet based on these principles ∞ rich in unsaturated fats, high-quality protein, abundant fiber, and targeted micronutrients ∞ you create a robust biological foundation.
 This nutritional strategy does not just support your therapy; it actively enhances its effectiveness and safety profile, empowering you to take direct control over your long-term cardiovascular well-being.

 Academic

-An advanced examination of dietary support for cardiovascular health requires moving beyond general nutrient categories and into the specific biochemical pathways that are modulated by both testosterone and diet.
+An advanced examination of dietary support for cardiovascular health during testosterone replacement therapy requires moving beyond general nutrient categories and into the specific biochemical pathways that are modulated by both testosterone and diet.
 A sophisticated strategy focuses on the intricate interplay between hormonal signals, nutrient-sensing pathways, and the physiological systems governing vascular tone and lipid metabolism.
-Here, we will conduct a deep exploration of how specific dietary patterns influence the Renin-Angiotensin-Aldosterone System (RAAS) and Reverse Cholesterol Transport (RCT) in the context of androgen therapy.

 Dietary Modulation of the Renin-Angiotensin-Aldosterone System

 The RAAS is a hormonal cascade that is fundamental to the regulation of blood pressure and fluid balance.
 Testosterone has been shown to interact with this system.
 Androgens can increase the expression of angiotensinogen, the precursor to angiotensin II, a potent vasoconstrictor that also stimulates the release of aldosterone.
+Aldosterone, in turn, promotes sodium and water retention by the kidneys.
+This interplay partially explains why some individuals on TRT may experience an increase in blood pressure or fluid retention.

 A dietary approach modeled after the Dietary Approaches to Stop Hypertension (DASH) diet provides a powerful, evidence-based method to counteract this potential effect.
 The efficacy of this dietary pattern extends far beyond simple sodium reduction.